-The profit attributable to equity holders of the Company for the financial year was \$2,415k (2020: \$6,272k loss).
+The loss attributable to equity holders of the Company for the financial year was \$285k (2021: \$2,415k profit).

-The Chairman's Letter, Chief Executive Officer's Report and Financial and Operational Review form part of the Directors' Report for the financial year ended 30 June 2021.
+The Chairperson's Letter, Chief Executive Officer's Report and Financial and Operational Review form part of the Directors' Report for the financial year ended 30 June 2022.